top of page

 Exploring the Connection Between Hormones and Fascia: What You Need to Know

-Fascia is the fluid-filled matrix of connective tissue that surrounds blood vessels, nerves, muscles and organs and is located within the lymphatic system.
-Fascia plays a crucial role in transmitting force, facilitating movement, providing stability, enhancing proprioception (your body sense), and enabling smooth sliding to minimize friction during movement.
-It is well acknowledged that fascia actively contributes to tissue upkeep and regeneration, being densely populated with nerves, proprioceptive receptors, blood vessels, and lymphatic vessels.
-Essentially, it functions as a key component of your body's drainage system and sensory network.
+Fascia is a fluid-filled connective tissue matrix that envelops blood vessels, nerves, muscles, and organs, situated within the lymphatic system.
+It is vital for transmitting force, aiding movement, providing stability, enhancing proprioception (your body's sense of position), and allowing smooth sliding to reduce friction during movement.
+Fascia is widely recognized for its active role in tissue maintenance and regeneration, being rich in nerves, proprioceptive receptors, blood vessels, and lymphatic vessels.
+Essentially, it serves as a crucial part of your body's drainage system and sensory network.

-Healthy fascia is essential for proper joint mobility, movement, and muscle performance.
-If the fascia is unhealthy, it can result in stiffness, myofascial pain syndromes, disease and chronic debilitation.
-There has been very little research in the past on the role of fascia.
-Just a few years ago, scientists claim they discovered it and renamed it the "interstitium".
-We understood what they were describing was fascia.
-Since the majority of research has been done on men, the connection between hormones was never studied until recently.
+Healthy fascia is crucial for proper joint mobility, movement, and muscle performance.
+Like hair, skin, and nails, fascia is living tissue and is replaced every two years.
+Unhealthy fascia can lead to stiffness, myofascial pain syndromes, disease, and chronic debilitation.
+In the past, there has been limited research on the role of fascia and its impact on health and disease.
+A few years ago, scientists claimed to have discovered it and named it the "interstitium".
+We realized they were referring to fascia.
+Historically, most research was conducted on males, so the connection with hormones was not studied until recently.
+The health of fascia is influenced by various factors, including estrogen levels.

-At the cellular level and located within fascia are cells known as fibroblasts and fasciacytes.
-Fibroblasts have receptors for estrogen and when estrogen levels are higher, these fibroblasts produce type III collagen, known to be more elastic and extensible.
-When estrogen levels are low, the fibroblasts overproduce type I collagen, which is the dense, stiff fascia that builds a bridge over a wound (think scar tissue).
-In addition, fasciacytes produce hyaluron, the liquid that facilitates slide and glide between the fibers.
-When stimulated, the fasciacytes produce more hyaluron to improve hydration to the fascial tissues.
-In other words, estrogen has a protective effect on fascia.
+Within the fascia at the cellular level are fibroblasts and fasciacytes.
+Fibroblasts have estrogen receptors, and when estrogen levels are elevated, they produce type III collagen, known for its elasticity and extensibility.
+Conversely, when estrogen levels are low, fibroblasts generate an excess of type I collagen, which forms the dense, stiff fascia that bridges a wound (similar to scar tissue).
+Additionally, fasciacytes produce hyaluron, a substance that aids in the sliding and gliding of fibers.
+When stimulated, fasciacytes increase hyaluron production to enhance the hydration of fascial tissues.
+In summary, estrogen provides a protective effect on fascia.

 Sources: